thomas-melville/myNotes/General/Career_Development/Java/RxJava/RxJava.md

 the returned functions can be executed when required, Supplier which is used in withParameter in Scenarios enables lazy execution

+### Recursion

+In functional programming all looping is done through recursion.
+It avoids variable assignment, which is a side affect!
+And facilitates lazy evaulation
+As long as everytime the function is called the set of inputs is one less than the previous time.
+Otherwise it could end up in an infinite loop.

 ## Reactive Programming

 ### Reactive Manifesto